 Best Practices for Mentees

-Be gracious.
-Thank your mentor often for their time.
-The best way to show how thankful you are for your mentor’s time is to respect it.
-Arrive on time for all meetings and keep your interactions and emails concise.
+Be grateful.
+Thank your mentor for their time.
+Respect your mentor’s time commitment.
+Arrive to all meetings on time and keep your emails concise.

-Look at your mentor’s CV.
-Become familiar with their career path and background.
+Review your mentor’s CV.
+Become familiar with their career path and expertise.

 Reflect on your goals.
-What do you want to get out of this first meeting?
-What are your larger goals for what you want to get out of this relationship?
-What do you need and expect out of your mentor?
+What are your goals for what you want to get out of this relationship?
+What do you need and expect from your mentor to help achieve these goals?

-Express your intentions.
-Open your conversation with your mentor with “today I’d like to accomplish…” and list 2-3 items you want to to cover.
+Have an agenda.
+At the start of each meeting, tell your mentor about the items you would like to cover.
 This will keep you on track and anchor you to your goals.

 Have a good time.
 Relax and enjoy yourself.
-Your mentor has volunteered their time because they want to get to know you and help you.
+Your mentor has volunteered their time because they want to help you.

-Consider signing up to be a mentor.
-Any faculty, at any academic rank, can be a mentor.
+Consider becoming a mentor.
+Any faculty, of any academic rank, can serve as mentors.
 Remember, you can be both a mentor and a mentee at the same time!